danielpmorton/pyastrobee/readme.md

 - [ ] Figure out if it's possible to load arbitrary meshes into mujoco

 ### Done:
+- [X] Load the astrobee inside the new ISS model just to confirm it works ok collision-wise
 - [X] Quaternion test cases (functions + class)
 - [X] Rotate the ISS so it's flat
 - [X] Simple motion/trajectory planning